seamanticscience/Lauderdale_etal_2016_GBC/README.md

 ![GitHub License](https://img.shields.io/github/license/seamanticscience/Lauderdale_etal_2016_GBC?color=ffa500)
 <a href="http://doi.org/10.1002/2016GB005400"><img src="http://img.shields.io/badge/paper_link-doi:%2F10.1002%2F2016GB005400-lightgrey?link=http://doi.org/10.1002/2016GB005400.svg" alt="Link to paper at http://doi.org/10.1002/2016GB005400"></a>

-MATLAB routines for the CO2 flux diagnostics calculated using a steady-state model from the paper "Quantifying the drivers of ocean-atmosphere CO2 fluxes" by Jonathan Lauderdale, Stephanie Dutkiewicz, Ric Williams and Mick Follows in Global Biogeochemical Cycles.
+Calculate CO2 flux diagnostics from a steady-state model following the paper "Quantifying the drivers of ocean-atmosphere CO2 fluxes" by Jonathan Lauderdale, Stephanie Dutkiewicz, Ric Williams and Mick Follows in Global Biogeochemical Cycles.
 Please cite this paper (link in the badge) if you find these tools of use in your research.

-Run `cflux_diags.m` to process the supplied model output, in turn `co2_flux_steadystate.m` is called to calculate the different components and plot budgets and fluxes.
 The framework evaluates the interplay
 between:
   1. Surface heat and freshwater fluxes that influence the potential saturated carbon concentration, which depends on changes in